Finding Common Ground

 I’ve been guided on my journey by the question “what can you show me?” which has opened up surprise dialogues and exchanges with those I met on the way, both human and more than human; and by the mode of a drift (as suggested by the coracle), following where the currents take me and allowing tributaries to suggest new directions.

-The drift has led me towards “edge” spaces of the physical and temporal; to pilgrimage and what it means to be in spiritual connection with place; to growing, harvesting and working with flax, willow, elm, ash, lime and seaweed and better understanding their life cycles; to community celebrations of hay and summer solstice and the magic of gathering with fire and music; to a permaculture design course and a weaving in of this understanding of interconnected systems and care to my artistic practice; and, to the eventual creation of a coracle as a ritual object and nest – a cynefin in which to be safe before the edge, to acknowledge the hugeness of which we are a part, and to rediscover the wild within.
+The drift has led me towards “edge” spaces of the physical and temporal; to pilgrimage and what it means to be in spiritual connection with place; to growing, harvesting and working with flax, willow, elm, ash, lime and seaweed and better understanding their life cycles; to community celebrations of hay and summer solstice and the magic of gathering with fire and music; to permaculture design and a weaving in of this understanding of interconnected systems and care to my artistic practice; and, to the eventual creation of a coracle as a ritual object and nest – a cynefin in which to be safe before the edge (of climate crisis), to acknowledge the hugeness of which we are a part, and to rediscover the wild within.

 The sun spills and splits over the edge of the mountain, melting a warm wet yoke of yellow dawn over the ridge that makes every particle of life glow.